Let’s face it; while a beautiful bathroom would look highly welcoming, it does involve a lot of planning. And that is where we come in.

 An important thing to keep in mind here is that you’d need some storage space, so decide if you’d want to change the existing space.

-Next, you need to consider the areas that will remain wet and may even have to be waterproofed.
+Next, you need to consider the areas that will remain wet and may even be waterproofed.
 If you have a small bathroom, then it is best to get the entire area waterproofed so that the water does not spread too much.

 Step 3: Planning The Electricity Lines And Plumbing

 We recommend keeping them untouched as much as possible because making new electric lines or plumbing connections will invariably involve a lot of time, effort, and money.
-You will need plumbers and electricians to dig into walls, make new lines, and then seal them again.
+You will need plumbers and electricians to dig into walls, make new lines, and seal them again.

 But again, in some cases, new fittings may not work well with the older inlets and outlets, and you might need to change the old connections.
-It is best to consult a professional if you are planning to install new showerheads or bathtubs, as they might need a different water line.
+It is best to consult a professional if you plan to install new showerheads or bathtubs, as they might need a different water line.

 Step 4: Placing Tiles

-Once the electricity and plumbing lines have been planned, it is time to think about the tiles and their placements.
-Many people would choose to apply new tiles all around their bathrooms, including the floors and walls.
+Once the electricity and plumbing lines have been planned, it is time to think about the tiles and placements.
+Many people would choose to apply new tiles around their bathrooms, including the floors and walls.
 At the same time, others might only want to cover a specific section of their wall with tiles while painting the rest of the area.

 Decide on your preference and look for online references to see what looks good.
-Now compare it with the space that you have and find out what will fit in well.
+Now compare it with the space you have and find out what will fit in well.
 If the space is small, you can use larger tiles to make the room look bigger.

 Step 5: Following The 60-30-10 Rule

-The 60-30-10 rule will help in getting the perfect colour balance in your bathroom.
+The 60-30-10 rule will help get the perfect colour balance in your bathroom.
 To begin with, you will need to cover 60% of the area with the main shade, and it is best to stick to white in this case.
 White is not overpowering and will offer a more peaceful and relaxed vibe.

 Next, you will have to plan out the remaining 10%, which will essentially involve the colour of the linen and towels that are placed in the bathroom.
-You can opt for a bold shade that will stand in contrast with white or the other shade.
+You can opt for a bold shade that will contrast with white or the other shade.

 Step 6: Towel Rails And Holders

-The last things that you need to look at are the towel racks and holders.
-While some people may choose heated racks, others may want to opt for the normal ones.
+The last things you need to look at are the towel racks and holders.
+While some people may choose heated racks, others may opt for the normal ones.
 However, make sure that your choice provides you with an easy reach.
 Remember that you might want to reach your towels while sitting, and hence they should not be placed too high.